V-Modder/XMouse/README.md

 XMouse
 ======

-Redirects XBOX360-Controller inpputs to mouse input
+Redirects XBOX360-Controller inputs to mouse input

 This app is written in C#, with Visual Studio 2010.